 Spanish: The Jessie Babcock '03 Award

 In order to be considered for this award, students have to be nominated by a professor, other students or themselves.
-They have to submit a research project in Spanish before the end of spring semester of their senior year (date to be determined by department) and fulfill the following conditions: senior student, major in Spanish, strong (and visible) passion for Spanish language and culture, GPA 3.75 and active participation in the departments activities (tutoring, Spanish tables, searches...)
+They have to submit a research project in Spanish before the end of spring semester of their senior year (date to be determined by department) and fulfill the following conditions: senior student, major in Spanish, Latin American Studies, or Romance Languages and Cultures, strong (and visible) passion for Spanish language and culture, GPA 3.00 and active participation in the departments activities (tutoring, Spanish tables, searches...)

 History of the Award